Barred Owl by Christy Cox

 Volunteers are needed to create and present information to various groups about birds and what we can do to help them.
 Topics include Important Bird Areas, shade-grown coffee, the Wildlife Sanctuary Program, greenspace initiatives and most any other bird-related topic that comes to mind.
 If you have expertise, maybe you'd like to share it.
 If you're interested in helping with talks, contact Melanie Furr, Education Director.

 Each year we take to the field in the Christmas bird counts throughout the metro area and share the results.
-Join thousands of people across the country in the longest-running citizen science survey in the world as we provide critical data on population trends.
-We also take part in the Great Backyard Bird Count on Feb.
-14, an event in which you count birds at a site of your own choosing.
-Check out our Citizen Science page for details.
+Join thousands of people across the country in the longest-running community science survey in the world as we provide critical data on population trends.
+We also take part in the Great Backyard Bird Count around Valentines Day, an event in which you count birds at a site of your own choosing.
+Check out our Community Science page for details.

 Atlanta Audubon is governed by a board of up to 18 members that meets quarterly.
-All board members are birders lovers, but many also have special expertise in such areas as conservation, law, fund-raising, marketing, and investments.
+All board members are bird lovers, but many also have special expertise in such areas as conservation, law, fund-raising, marketing, and investments.
 Maybe you have a particular area of knowledge that would be useful to the organization?
+Reach out to Nikki Belmonte, Executive Director, for more information.

 We Monitor Bird Building Collisions

 We need volunteers to help us monitor for bird-building collisions through our Project Safe Flight Program.
 Fall monitoring runs August 15 to November 15 and spring monitoring runs from March 15 to May 15.
 Volunteers walk a pre-determined route early in the morning taking notes on collisions, collecting dead birds for scientific purposes (Atlanta Audubon has all necessary permits), and occasionally helping injured birds.
-If interested please contact Director of Conservation, Adam Betuel, at firstname.lastname@example.org.
+If interested, please contact Director of Conservation, Adam Betuel.